-Pursuant to a Clinical Research Service Agreement, the Company is obligated to pay \$522,000 to a vendor.
+Pursuant to a Clinical Research Service Agreement, the Company is obligated to pay \$522,000 to a vendor, of which \$215,000 shall be paid upon the occurrence of a \$5,000,000 equity financing.

-The Company is obligated under a non-cancelable operating lease for laboratory and office space expiring in May 31, 2008 with aggregate future minimum payments due amounting to \$40,348.
+The Company is obligated under a non-cancelable operating lease for laboratory and office space expiring in May 2007 with aggregate future minimum payments due amounting to \$39,200.

 We have entered a consulting agreement with a biotech consultant.
 The Agreement commenced on January 7, 2005 and has a six month term, which was extended upon the agreement of both parties.
-The consultant provides three days per month service during the term of the agreement with assistance on its development efforts, reviewing our scientific technical and business data and materials and introducing us to industry analysts, institutional investors collaborators and strategic partners.
-As of October 1, 2007 we entered into a new two year agreement at a monthly fee of \$5,000 including 1,500,000 \$0.20 Warrants as consideration for his assistance in the raise on October 17, 20070 as well a his advisory services and assistance.
-This agreement is cancelable within 90 days notice.
+The consultant provides three days per month service during the term of the agreement assistance on its development efforts, reviewing our scientific technical and business data and materials and introducing us to industry analysts, institutional investors' collaborators and strategic partners.
+In consideration for the consulting services we will pay the consultant \$2,000 per month.

 We have entered into an agreement with a consultant to develop and manage our grant writing strategy and application program.
-Advaxis will pay a consultant according to a fee structure based on achievement of grants awarded to us at the rate of 6-7% of the grant amount.
-Advaxis will also pay a fixed consulting fees based on the type of grants submitted, ranging from \$5,000-\$7,000 depending on the type of application submitted to the national SBIR and related NIH/NCI programs.
+Advaxis will pay consultant according to a fee structure based on achievement of grants awarded to us at the rate of 6-7% of the grant amount.
+Advaxis will also pay a fixed consulting fees based on the type of grants submitted, ranging from \$5,000-7,000 depending on the type of application submitted to the national SBIR and related NIH/NCI programs.

 We have entered into a nonexclusive license and bailment agreement with the Regents of the University of California ("UCLA") to commercially develop products using the XFL7 strain of Listeria monoctyogenes in humans and animals.
 The agreement is effective for a period of 15 years and renewable by mutual consent of the parties.
-Advaxis is to pay UCLA an initial license fee and annual maintenance fees for use of the Listeria.
+Advaxis is to pay UCLA an initial licensee fee and annual maintenance fees for use of the Listeria.
 We may not sell products using the XFL7 strain Listeria other than agreed upon products or sublicense the rights granted under the license agreement without the prior written consent of UCLA.

-In July 2003, we entered into an agreement with a biomanufacturing company for the purpose of manufacturing our cervical cancer vaccine Lovaxin C. The agreement expired in December 2005 upon the delivery and completion of stability testing of the GMP material for the Phase I trial.
+In July 2003, we entered into an agreement with a biomanufacturing company for the purpose of manufacturing our cervical cancer vaccine Lovaxin C. The agreement to expired in December 2005 upon the delivery and completion of stability testing of the GMP material for the Phase I trial.
 The company has agreed to convert \$300,000 of its existing fees for manufacturing into future royalties from the sales of Lovaxin C at the rate of 1.5% of net sales, with payments not to exceed \$1,950,000.
 In November 2005, in order to cover Lovaxin C on a long-term basis and to cover other drug candidates which we are developing, we entered into a Strategic Collaboration and Long-Term Vaccine Supply Agreement for Listeria Cancer Vaccines, under which the company agreed to manufacture experimental and commercial supplies of our Listeria cancer vaccines.
-In May 2007 we entered into a research and development consulting service agreement for manufacturing work in the amount of \$94,500 plus consumables.
-As of October 31, 2007 we've paid \$85,657 excluding consumables.
-In October, 2007 we entered into an additional production agreement to manufacture our phase II clinical materials using a new methodology now required by the UK, and likely to be required by other regulatory bodies in the future.
-The contract is for \$576,450 plus consumables and as of October 31, 2007 we have paid \$194,408 excluding consumables.